marcopaulo42/BIG-IQ-licensing-lab-guide/docs/licensing/cat.rst

 #.
 Click on ``LOADV4`` to review the license's properties.

-   The top portion of the page displays information about the CAT license.
+   The top portion of the page displays information about the Base Registration license.

    * The *Name* field is editable.
    * The *Service Check Date* should be today.
 Every issued BIG-IP license inherits this date.